squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:default `true` -->

-Use this setting to instruct the plugin to bypass the cache, in order to trigger downloads for all external assets, even though the cache may not be stale.
+Use this setting to instruct the plugin to bypass the cache, in order to re-schedule downloads for all external assets, even though the cache may not be stale.
 It's normally not necessary to specify this setting, except for when debugging the plugin itself.
 Caching can be disabled with: